 My feeling about this is that the danger is not really all that great.
 For example, note that the Earth's magnetic field has fluctuated in strength and direction innumerable times in our history, without obviously leading to mass extinctions.
-Currently the north magnetic pole of the Earth is in Canada, where there is plenty of life (albeit limited somewhat by the cold).
+Currently the north magnetic pole of the Earth is in Canada, where there is plenty of life (albeit limited somewhat by the cold; Ambrose Bierce's definition of "Man" said that he "multiplies with such insistent rapidity as to infest the whole habitable earth and Canada").
 In addition, life in the deep ocean would be completely protected by the thick water layer.
 Still, we don't know for sure.